 Next in Fashion

-If you liked Project Runway, you’re going to love this.
+If you liked Project Runway you’re going to love this.
 An updated version of the fashion competition show, Next In Fashion follows eighteen talented designers looking to win a cash prize and the opportunity to have their designs sold on Net-a-Porter.
-In order to win they need to design, make and send their creations down the runway under themes like sportswear, red carpet looks and tailoring.
+In order to win they need to design, make and send their creations down the runway under specified themes including sportswear, red carpet looks, and tailoring.
 The twist?
 They have less than 48 hours to make each one.
-Hosts Alexa Chung and Queer Eye fave Tan France are fun and lighthearted, making this an easy watch.
+Hosts Alexa Chung and Queer Eye fave Tan France are fun and light-hearted making this an easy watch.

 Love is Blind

-This is the latest American dating show, with a very big difference.
-Does the thought of speed dating make you sweat?
-Imagine doing it blind.
-Better yet, the contestants don’t get to see their chosen partner until they’ve proposed!
-YES, you read that right!
-Love Is Blind will have you sucked in after Episode 2 (if not sooner).
-You’ll want to binge-watch all the way through to see which couples say "I do" at the end of the series.
+This is the latest American dating show with a very big difference.
+If the thought of speed dating makes you sweat, imagine doing it blind.
+Better yet the contestants don’t get to see their chosen partner until they’ve proposed marriage!
+Yes you read right!
+Love Is Blind will have you sucked in after episode two and you’ll want to binge-watch all the way through to see which couples say ‘I do’ at the end of the series.
 It’s a rollercoaster watch, so get ready!

 Restaurants On The Edge

-Two of the biggest things we’re all missing right now: travel and eating out.
-Why not indulge in both with Restaurants On The Edge?
-This series sees three food and design experts travel the world in a bid to save failing restaurants, by reconnecting them to their local cuisine and culture.
-With each episode set in a different country and all with breathtaking scenery, you’ll want to watch this for the tour of the local regions alone.
-Oh, and there’s the obligatory restaurant makeover segment, too.
+If there’s one thing we’re all missing right now its travel and eating out, so why not indulge in both through Restaurants On The Edge?
+This series sees three food and design experts travel the world in a bid to save failing restaurants by reconnecting them to their local cuisine and culture.
+With each episode set in a different country and all with breath-taking scenery, you’ll want to watch this for the tour of the local regions alone.
+Oh and there’s the obligatory restaurant make-over segment too.

 Grace and Frankie

-Looking for some easy viewing, lighthearted humor and fun?
-Grace and Frankie are your new squad!
-Grace and Frankie have forever been rivals.
-But when they find out their husbands have fallen in love with each other and plan to get married, their unlikely friendship starts to blossom.
-This show is a celebration of two fabulous older women who know what they want, and aren’t afraid to go out and get it.
-This double act’s adventures will both warm your heart and leave you crying with laughter!
+Looking for some easy viewing, light-hearted humour and fun?
+Grace and Frankie are your gals!
+Grace and Frankie have forever been rivals but when they find out their husbands have fallen in love with each other and plan to get married their unlikely friendship starts to blossom.
+This show is a celebration of two fabulous older women who know what they want and aren’t afraid to get out and get it.
+This double act’s adventures will both warm your heart and leave you crying with laughter.

 Ready to start another real-life documentary?
 Warning: this one isn’t for the faint-hearted.
 After the heartbreaking death of his son, a small-town Louisiana pharmacist takes it upon himself to unveil the dark and corrupt side of the opioid addiction crisis.
-Dan Schneider starts a crusade to hold the powerful people behind the US epidemic to account.
+Dan Schneider starts a crusade to hold the powerful people behind this nation’s epidemic to account.
 This true story is a must-see.